 Bank Maskan, a lender specializing in housing mortgage, needs a wide set of tools for financing the key sector, according to the bank’s CEO Mohammad Hashem Botshekan.

 “Housing sector has a key role in pulling the economy out of recession as more than 130 businesses are linked to this sector, either directly or indirectly.”
-He said the lender needs to tap into “foreign investment and special government facilities” to play a more efficient role in the property market.

 “We have proposed the establishment of Bank Maskan’s local offshoots in different regions of the country to help address the financial needs of local real estate and construction markets,” Botshekan said, adding that his bank would soon issue mortgage-backed securities for the first time.